top of page

 • Community Education Workshops

-Garden 31 has worked tirelessly to develop intentional relationships with underserved communities; working closely with various agricultural, educational and social entities to positively impact community resiliency and local agriculture in San Diego.
-This has included building partnerships with farming cooperatives, non-profits, transitional high schools as well as institutions of higher education to maximize community impact.
+Garden 31 has built intentional relationships with underserved communities, collaborating with agricultural, educational, and social service organizations to strengthen community resiliency and local agriculture in San Diego.
+Our partnerships include farming cooperatives, nonprofits, transitional high schools, detention facilities, and higher education institutions, all aimed at maximizing our collective impact.

 students working in a garden 31 school garden